 Construction of Inland Rail is well underway in regional Victoria and New South Wales.

-To manage the enormous scale of the largest freight rail infrastructure project in Australia, we are taking a staged approach to deliver Inland Rail.
-The route comprises 12 sections, all of which are in various stages of planning, approvals and construction.
-Approximately 279km of the line has been completed (as of May 2025).
+To manage the enormous scale of what is the largest infrastructure project in Australia, we are taking a staged approach to deliver Inland Rail.
+The route comprises 12 sections (listed below), all of which are in various stages of planning, approvals and construction.
+More than 430km of the line has been upgraded (as of September 2025).

 Inland Rail progress by State: